DEHAINI/md-expenses/README.txt

 	6) in order to create your test database, execute this command: "php bin/console doctrine:database:create --env=test"
 	7) execute the command: "php bin/console doctrine:schema:create --env=test" to create the tables inside the test database

+	8) As requested in the given test for the routes, in order to be able to call the URLs of this API , you need to change the default value of the variable: "DocumentRoot" inside the apache configuration,

+	so, search your apache configuration file , and then change it (according to your file structure):
+		EXAMPLE: replace: "DocumentRoot /var/www/html" by "DocumentRoot /var/www/html/md-expenses/public"

 ================================================================================================================
 ================================================================================================================